Beehive in a frosty UK apiary on a November morning

 • Check occasional hive weight and top up fondant over the winter if a colony feels light.

 Fondant is particularly useful if you have any colonies that went into winter slightly underweight, or if prolonged cold weather later on prevents bees from moving to fresh stores.
+Winter starvation can easily be confused with other problems later in the season, so it helps to keep notes and review likely other conditions if a colony weakens unexpectedly.
+When adding feed in cold weather, it also helps to keep equipment clean and disturbance low, so good Hive Hygiene still matters even during the quieter winter months.

-Weatherproofing hives for winter
+Weatherproofing Hives for Winter

 • Make sure roofs are sound and watertight.
 Repair any splits, loose metal covers or damaged corners.